HangZheng98/HangZheng98.github.io/_pages/about.md

 - Optimize the uniqueness condition of co-array tensor decomposition, and identify multiple sources that exceed the number of physical array sensors
 - Complete the coarray tensor with missing slices to exploit the full co-array information

-Analytical and numerical results are presented in our papers published on IEEE TSP, IEEE TAES, and IEEE ICASSP.
+Analytical and numerical results are presented in our papers published in IEEE TSP, IEEE TAES, and IEEE ICASSP.
 </div>
 </div>